 These little suckers can’t be recycled.
 Request your drinks with no straw when ordering out.
 Drink directly from the cup or bring your own reusable straw (stainless, bamboo, silicone, etc.) if you need one.

 Plastic bottles require fossil fuels to make and transport, and paper cups can't be recycled because they're lined with plastic.
 Refill a reusable bottle with your favorite drink and stay hydrated all day long.

 Drink coffee waste-free

-At home, make your coffee with a French press or espresso machine and buy your beans in bulk (unpackaged).
-If you have a Keurig machine, switch to a reusable K-Cup.
-When you buy your coffee out, ask for a mug if you’re staying or have them fill your reusable mug if you’re taking it to go.
+At home, make coffee with a French press or espresso machine and buy your beans in bulk (unpackaged).
+If you have a Keurig machine, switch to reusable K-Cups.
+When you buy coffee out, ask for a mug if you’re staying in or ask them to fill your reusable travel mug.